santiment/academy/src/docs/santiment-queries/bridges/index.md

 ### bridge\_transactions

-The `bridge_transactions` table is designed to store information about liquidity pool creation events on DEX protocols.
+The `bridge_transactions` table is designed to capture and store detailed information about transactions occurring on a bridge between different blockchain networks.
+Each row in this table represents a single transaction, and the table includes various attributes to provide comprehensive insights into the transaction process.
 It has the following columns:

 - **tx_hash** (*String*): Hash of the transaction.
 - **log_index** (*UInt32*): Log index of the   event.